ryo33/egui_hooks/README.md

 # egui_hooks

-React Hooks like API for egui
+React Hooks like API for enhancing the ergonomics of `egui::Memory`

 ## Overview